 Part of the responsibility I feel in writing my blog and keeping my Facebook page involves bringing awareness to problems and concerns that all chicken-keepers face.
 We have a lot of fun with stories and pictures of the pleasant side of keeping chickens, but important topics that make us uncomfortable must be addressed as well.
 My hope in sharing my experiences is that they will provoke constructive dialogue and thought about how we handle these issues individually.
 How we care for and keep our chickens and property safe is important to discuss, but in the end, our choices are personal and not subject to others' approval.

-With all the joys and benefits that come with keeping backyard chickens, there are at least as many heartbreaks and weighty decisions to be made about their care, chief among them, whether or not to permit a flock to free-range.
+With all the joys and benefits that come with keeping backyard chickens, there are plenty of heartbreaks and weighty decisions to be made about their care, chief among them, whether or not to permit a flock to free-range.
 This is a sensitive subject and for good reason- the stakes are high and the emotions it evokes, even higher.

 In a predator-free world, who wouldn't prefer allowing their chickens to roam freely, unconstrained by galvanized mesh barriers to explore fresh, clean grounds, manage their own diets by foraging on insects and greens, all while getting plenty of exercise?
 However, we do not live in a predator-free world and choices must be made based upon our own risk tolerances and what we feel is right.